 Journal article

-Alcohol consumption and cognitive performance in a random sample of Australian soldiers who served in the Second World War
+Alcohol consumption and cognitive performance in a random sample of Australian soldiers who served in the second world war

-OF Dent, MR Sulway, GA Broe, H Creasey, SC Kos, AF Jorm, C Tennant, MJ Fairley
+OF Dent, MR Sulway, GA Broe, H Creasey, SC Kos, A Fjorm, C Tennant, MJ Fairley

-BMJ-BRITISH MEDICAL JOURNAL | BMJ PUBLISHING GROUP | Published : 1997
+British Medical Journal | BMJ PUBLISHING GROUP | Published : 1997

 Abstract

-OBJECTIVE: To examine the association between the average daily alcohol intake of older men in 1982 and cognitive performance and brain atrophy nine years later.
-SUBJECTS: Random sample of 209 Australian men living in the community who were veterans of the second world war.
+Objective: To examine the association between the average daily alcohol intake of older men in 1982 and cognitive performance and brain atrophy nine years later.
+Subjects: Random sample of 209 Australian men living in the community who were veterans of the second world war.
 Their mean age in 1982 was 64.3 years.
-MAIN OUTCOME MEASURES: 18 standard neuropsychological tests measuring a range of intellectual functions.
+Main outcome measures: 18 standard neuropsychological tests measuring a range of intellectual functions.
 Cortical, sylvian, and vermian atrophy on computed tomography.
-RESULTS: Compared with Australian men of the same age in previous studies these men had sustained a high rate of alcohol consumption into old age.
+Results: Compared with Australian men of the same age in previous studies these men had sustained a high rate of alcohol consumption into old age.
 However, there was no significant correlation, linear or non-linear, be..

 View full abstract